magento/devdocs/guides/v2.0/test/integration/integration_test_setup.md

 </testsuite>
 {%endhighlight%}

-Such a test suite configuration can then be executed using the `--testsuite <name>` command option, for example:
+Such a test suite configuration can then be executed using the `--testsuite <name>` command option, for example if you are in the `dev/tests/integration` directory:

 {% highlight bash %}
 $ php ../../../vendor/bin/phpunit --testsuite "Third Party Integration Tests"